Mount Clare (Maryland)

 Mount Clare, also known as Mount Clare Mansion and generally known today as the Mount Clare Museum House, is the oldest Colonial-era structure in Baltimore, Maryland, U.S. The Georgian style of architecture plantation house exhibits a somewhat altered five-part plan.

 The structure was built in 1763 on a Carroll family plantation by barrister Charles Carroll the Barrister, (1723–1783), a descendant of the last Gaelic Lords of Éile in Ireland and a distant relative of the much better-known Charles Carroll of Carrollton, (1737–1832), longest living signer of the Declaration of Independence and the richest man in America in his later years, also the layer of the First Stone of the new Baltimore and Ohio Railroad, just a short distance away in 1828.

 The City of Baltimore purchased a large portion of the former estate in 1890 as its third large landscaped park.
 Mount Clare has been maintained by the National Society of Colonial Dames in Maryland, the local chapter of The National Society of The Colonial Dames of America, since 1917.
 In 1970, it was added to the National Register of Historic Places and was designated a National Historic Landmark for its architecture.

 Description

+Mount Clare is a 2 1/2-story Georgian style plantation house, regarded as the oldest Colonial-era structure surviving in Baltimore, Maryland.
+It exhibits a somewhat altered five-part plan typical of mid-18th-century Virginia and Maryland plantation architecture.

+The central block features a portico on the front façade with a projecting bay above.
+The upper bay contains a prominent Palladian window, added by Charles Carroll the Barrister in 1768, which dominates the entry facade.
+The house was completed around 1767 after a construction process spanning several years, incorporating an earlier building by Charles Carroll's brother John.

+The original flanking wings included a kitchen wing, a wash house, and an orangery.
+After Carroll's death in 1783, his widow enlarged the complex considerably, connecting the outbuildings and adding a greenhouse to the orangery, resulting in a structure approximately 360 feet long.
+These later additions were executed in the Federal style, which was more fashionable at the time and differs subtly from the original Georgian central block.

-Mount Clare features a portico on the front façade with a projecting bay above.
-The upper bay contains a Palladian window.
-The City of Baltimore built Palladian pavilions connected by hyphens on either side in 1910 as a concealed public toilets structure, but these do not reflect historical construction that were originally on the estate.
-They have since been converted to a library and a colonial-era kitchen exhibit.
-A circa 1912 stable, once used to house the horses of the city's park rangers, has been restored and is now used for classroom space as well as a rental facility for events and meetings.
+The City of Baltimore constructed Palladian pavilions connected by hyphens on either side in 1910, originally designed as concealed public toilet facilities.
+These structures do not reflect the historical outbuildings that were originally on the estate.
+They have since been converted to serve as a library and a colonial-era kitchen exhibit.
+A stable dating to circa 1912, which once housed the horses of the city's park rangers, has been restored and now serves as a classroom space and rental facility for events and meetings.

+The mansion has been appointed with period furnishings and decorative arts reflective of 18th-century colonial life.
+It is open to the public and administered by the National Society of Colonial Dames in Maryland, which has maintained the property since 1917.